Slot Based Merchandising

 Caroline's Shoes is a brand name shoe company that carries a wide variety of women's shoes.
 One of their brands is Bungo, which is known for the eclectic designs.
 John is a digital merchandiser for Caroline's Shoes.
 He would like to introduce Bungo shoes and scatter them among the top products for the "high heels" query.
 He hand picks a few products from Bloomreach's Insights dashboard and then uses the Merchandising tab to lock one of those products into position 3, 5 and 7.
 John would like to leave it up to Bloomreach to merchandise the rest of the page.
 In this case, positions 1,2, 4, 6 and 8+ are all merchandised algorithmically while 3, 5, and 7 are set by John.
 If any of the products that John sets are not in stock or valid, Bloomreach will merchandise those positions as well.

-How does Product Slots interact with other Merchandising Rules?
+How do Product Slots interact with other Merchandising Rules?

 Bloomreach's dashboard has a lot of powerful tools to allow merchandisers to customize product grids.
 A few examples are Block, Include, Exclude, Soft Boost/Bury, and now, Product Slots.
-The dashboard has several in-built mechanisms to prevent you from building conflicting rules and to show you these conflicts.
-For example, the screenshot below shows that a slot is being occupied because of another rule - indicated by "External" in the top left corner.
-You can click on the "External Changes" tab to review the other rule which is blocking this slot.
+The dashboard has several built-in mechanisms to prevent you from building conflicting rules and to show you these conflicts.
+You can click on the "External Changes" tab to review the other rules impacting the slots.

-In order to avoid a lot of such rule ambiguity and conflicts, we've enabled Product Slots only at the Query/Category level since this is where we believe it will be most used. (not enabled for Global, Global Search/Category or Broad Match search)
+In order to avoid rule ambiguity and conflicts, Product Slots are available only at the Query and Category level.
+Product Slots are not available for Global, Global Search/Category, or Broad Match search.

 To understand how the conflict resolution is handled and how the order of priority works, go to the Conflict Resolution page.